kujiraOo/express-proxy/README.md

 - Test web socket proxy
 - Make `/api` prefix of the endpoint configurable
 - Add support for other front-end web socket clients except socket.io
-- Make option 'respond to any request with a specific file' optional
-- Make path to the 'respond to any request with a specific file' file configurable